mengxis/starter-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Artificial Intelligence
+    - course: PhD in Economics
       institution: University of Pittsburgh
       year: 2024 expected
     - course: MA in Public Policy with Certificate in Research Methods